sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 ### Set up the inference endpoint, configs and environment variables

 The next step is to set up your environment variables to use one of the models available from SambaNova.
-If you're a current SambaNova customer, you can deploy your models with SambaStudio.
-If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Cloud.
+You can obtain a free API key through SambaNova Cloud.
+Alternatively, if you are a current SambaNova customer, you can deploy your models using SambaStudio.

-- If using **SambaStudio** Please follow the instructions [here](../README.md#use-sambastudio-option-2) for setting up endpoint and your environment variables.
+- If using **SambaNova Cloud**: Follow the instructions [here](../README.md#use-sambanova-cloud-option-1) to set up your environment variables.
-    Then in the [config file](./config.yaml) set the llm `api` variable to `"sambastudio"`, set the `CoE` and `select_expert` configs if using a CoE endpoint.
+    Then, in the [config file](./config.yaml), set the llm `api` variable to `"sncloud"` and set the `select_expert` config depending on the model you want to use.

-- If using **SambaNova Cloud** Please follow the instructions [here](../README.md#use-sambanova-cloud-option-1) for setting up your environment variables.
+- If using **SambaStudio**: Follow the instructions [here](../README.md#use-sambastudio-option-2) to set up your endpoint and environment variables.
-    Then in the [config file](./config.yaml) set the llm `api` variable to `"sncloud"` and set the `select_expert` config depending on the model you want to use.
+    Then, in the [config file](./config.yaml), set the llm `api` variable to `"sambastudio"`, and set the `CoE` and `select_expert` configs if you are using a CoE endpoint.

 ### Update the Embeddings API information